top of page

 Canadian DS19 with Lucas turn signals

-But by 1958, the configuration of USA DS19's had changed to the ubiquitous Lucas lamps with the twist-off lenses that were on many British cars of the era.
+Starting in 1958, USA DS19's started receiving the ubiquitous Lucas lamps with the twist-off lenses that were on many British cars of the era for the rear turn signals.
 At the same time, the housings on USA cars changed to stainless steel (no more red plastic housings).
+Before this, USA DS's used the Euro turn signals.

 A summary of sedan rear turn signal configurations can be found HERE.